Perenelle Flamel

 Perenelle Flamel (October 13, 1320 – 1397) was the wife of the famous 14th-century scribe Nicolas Flamel.
 She was a generous benefactress who invested her wealth in churches and hostels and commissioned religious sculptures.
 Due to legends which first appeared in the 17th century, she has since developed a reputation as a successful alchemist.
-Like her husband, Perrenelle has had a street in Paris, France named after her, rue Pernelle.
+Like her husband, Perenelle has had a street in Paris, France named after her, Rue Pernelle.

 Life

 There are few confirmed details about Perenelle's place of birth and early life.
 Perenelle married Nicolas in 1368.
 She had two previous husbands and brought their fortune to the marriage.
 The couple remained childless.

 She and her husband were devout Roman Catholics.
 The couple contributed to the church by commissioning several sculptures.
 Nicolas continued this practice after his wife's death.
 The couple is depicted on the portal of the Chapel of St. James of the Boucherie praying at the feet of St. John, a sculpture which they financed in 1389.
 They owned several properties and contributed to the building of poor houses.

 The spelling of her name varies and is sometimes given as Perrenelle, Petronelle or Pernelle.
-Though the Perenelle from legend never existed, there is no historical record indicating that she or her husband were the successful alchemists of later legend.
+There is no historical record indicating that she or her husband were the successful alchemists of later legend.